spike0en/Spacewar_Archive/README.md

 ## Downloads

-- Downloads are tagged with POST_OTA_VERSION, NothingOS version [here](https://github.com/spike0en/Spacewar_Archive/releases).
+- Downloads are tagged with POST_OTA_VERSION & NothingOS version [here](https://github.com/spike0en/Spacewar_Archive/releases).

 - Logical partition images are uploaded separately, marked -logical, so that other images can be downloaded quickly if needed.